No Free Lunch for Approximate MCMC: Discussion

 \subsection{Cheaper Lunches for Systematic Data Scans}

 In principle, Theorem \ref{ThmExampleTorpid} allows speedups by a factor of $\log(n)$.
-In Sections \ref{SecDataAug} and \ref{SubsecPseuoMarg}, we saw that even this logarithmic speedup is impossible when only a small random subsample of data is used at each step.
+In Section \ref{SecDataAug}, we saw that even this logarithmic speedup is impossible when only a small random subsample of data is used at each step.

 This problem is reminiscent of the problem of choosing the scan order for Gibbs samplers.
-By essentially the same ``coupon-collector'' calculation referenced in Sections \ref{SecDataAug} and \ref{SubsecPseuoMarg}, the mixing time of any random-scan Gibbs sampler targeting a density supported on $\mathbb{R}^{d}$ must be at least $\frac{1}{2} d \log(d)$.
+By essentially the same ``coupon-collector'' calculation referenced in Section \ref{SecDataAug}, the mixing time of any random-scan Gibbs sampler targeting a density supported on $\mathbb{R}^{d}$ must be at least $\frac{1}{2} d \log(d)$.
 It is well-known that systematically scanning coordinates in order can sometimes give a Markov chain with mixing time that is $\Theta(d)$.
 Unfortunately, this speedup is somewhat subtle, and in some cases systematic scans can be \textit{slower} than random scans (see further discussion in \cite{roberts2015surprising}).
 We suspect a similar phenomenon for subsampling MCMC: systematic scans might be able to give a speedup of roughly $\log(n)$ for some examples, but we expect this speedup to be delicate and quite problem-specific.